AlexJReid/blog/content/posts/xllify/index.md

 ### How does it work?

 Not much to see here.
 An XLL build is orchestrated with CMake; Luau and XLCALL32 are linked to form an XLL.
 There's standard C++ glue to expose relevant aspects of the Excel SDK and marshal between `LPXLOPER12` and friends, carefully managing memory and abstracting quirks - wide Pascal strings and other such fun.
-The Lua code is introinspected and C++ wrappers generated so that the functions are indirectly exported within the XLL.
+The Lua code is introinspected and C wrappers generated so that the Lua functions are (indirectly) exported by the XLL.

 The submitted Luau bytecode is packed into the assembly as a resource, which is loaded into the Lua environment when the add-in is loaded. _Customer_ builds run on segregated GitHub Actions Windows runners.